CtrlK

 Actionability

-All three examples are fully executable, copy-paste ready with real endpoints, proper headers, and complete error handling.
-The expected output JSON and error handling table provide concrete guidance for troubleshooting.
+All three examples are fully executable, copy-paste ready with real endpoints, proper headers, error handling, and concrete content strings.
+The expected output JSON, error handling table, and output format table provide specific, actionable reference material.

 3 / 3